wyuenho/emacs-pet/README.rst

 Usage
 -----

-If you are using Emacs on macOS, to get the most out of ``python-x``, it is best paired with `exec-path-from-shell
+If you are using Emacs on macOS, to get the most out of ``python-exec-find``, it is best paired with `exec-path-from-shell
 <https://github.com/purcell/exec-path-from-shell>`_.
 Once you have your
 ``exec-path`` synced up to your shell's ``$PATH`` environment variable, you can